FazeelAkhtar/VIP-Swift-Demo/README.md

 # MovieList

+Idea is to show how i will use a better iOS Pattrent to solve this problem in as less time as possible.
-Code example using Clean Swift architecture and TDD
+Code is done using Clean Swift architecture and TDD

 Clean Swift (a.k.a VIP) is Uncle Bob’s Clean Architecture applied to iOS and Mac projects.